 We conclude with two remarks and one question.

 \begin{remark} Most of the results analogous to the results of the paper \cite{Hekster} can be obtained for symmetric skew braces.
-The other sub class of skew braces for which the theory may go well is the class of $\lambda$- homomorphism skew braces.
-These are the skew braces $A$ such that $\lambda_{a \circ b} = \lambda_{a \cdot b}$ for all $a, b \in A$ \cite{BNY22}.
-It will be interesting to obtains such results for a larger subclass of $\mathcal{I}_n$. \end{remark}
+The other subclass of skew braces for which the theory will go well is the class of $\lambda$-homomorphism skew braces.
+It will be interesting to obtain such results for a larger subclass of $\mathcal{I}_n$. \end{remark}

 \begin{remark} Concepts of monomial and strongly monomial skew braces can be introduced using Proposition \ref{prop:func} by defining a character through the representation of a skew brace defined above in this section.
 Then the invariance of these concepts under $n$-isoclinism can be studied, for $n \ge 1$. \end{remark}